 The Tracy and Ruth Storer Lectureship in the Life Sciences serves as a memorial to the Storers' lifetime of service to the University and fulfills their desire that members of the University community continue to enjoy the benefits of association with distinguished visiting scientists.

-Today, the Storer Endowment supports the Storer Lectureship in the Life Sciences and the GS3 Seminar Lecture Series.
+Today, the Storer Endowment supports the Storer Lectureship in the Life Sciences Series.